Student Access and Support

 Stretching to Make SU Affordable

 Even though Syracuse University’s endowment doesn’t approach those of some private institutions, we have always stretched to make education affordable for all students.
-We provide more than $206 million annually in institutionally funded financial aid—an amount well above many of our peers.
+In 2016–17, we provided nearly $270 million in institutionally funded financial aid—an amount well above many of our peers.
 In fact, approximately two-thirds of our student body receives some SU aid.
 (See more in our financial aid facts.)

 Why is this support so critical?
 By offering scholarships that reward academic excellence, we attract the best students.
 By providing need-based financial assistance, we ensure diversity and opportunity.
 And by granting fellowships and assistantships, we allow outstanding graduate students to continue their study and research.